austinsonger/Travel-Log/README.md

 ### NOTE

-The Majority of these Place I haven't been to, but there are some that I have, but I have not updated those places as of yet, but I will as soon as I can.
+The Majority of these places I haven't been to yet, but there are some that I have, but I have not updated those places as of yet, but I will as soon as I can.

 ## Setup